Can a care home change fees or contract terms after you move in?

 How can you avoid unexpected care home fee changes?

-Before choosing a care home, you should:
+Before choosing a care home, you should

-Using carehome.co.uk, you can compare care homes, read real reviews, and access transparent information to help avoid surprises later.
+Using carehome.co.uk, you can compare care homes, care home fees, read real reviews from residents and families and access expert guidance on care choices to help avoid surprises later.

 FAQs